How Do I Restore Attachments?

 Step 4: Optionally Add Constraints to Control Which Attachments Are Restored

-To restore a particular Attachment, constrain the search using SQL.
+To restore a particular Attachment, constrain the search using a filter.
 This is rarely necessary due to Attachments being largely static once attached to an object.

 Step 5: Run the Restore